JacobGrisham/React.js-Advanced-Hooks-and-Redux/README.md

   - ![Language Quadrant](img/language-quadrant.png)

 - ### What is Typescript and Why Use It?
   - [Typescript](https://www.typescriptlang.org/) is a superset of Javascript that makes Javascript evolve from a weakly typed, dynamic language to a strongly typed, static language.
+A superset means that the new language is a layer around the older language, giving you more methods and rules.
   - The ideal environment to use Typescript has the following characteristics: desire for less bugs in production, desire for code to be self-documenting, have budget to train developers to use it, and can afford a slower development cycle.
   - There are a few alternatives for Javascript that are similar to Typescript: [flow](https://flow.org/), [Reason](https://reasonml.github.io/), and [elm](https://elm-lang.org/).
 However, the developer community is currently leaning towards Typescript.
 [As of 2020](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages-wanted), Typescript is the second most loved language, and the fourth most wanted.